Skip to main content

 False Positive Filtering

-DECODA maintains a whitelist to filter out common false positives:
+By default, DECODA filters out common false positives: